justas05/Compiler/3-compiler-documentation.md

 =============

 In total the documentation burden is (at most) 1000 words plus one diagram.
-Assesment of the documentation is not relative to compiler functionality, it just requires a description of the compiler as-is, and a realistic assessment of the compiler's strengths and weaknesses.
+Assessment of the documentation is not relative to compiler functionality, it just requires a description of the compiler as-is, and a realistic assessment of the compiler's strengths and weaknesses.